constantin2810/milestone-project-2/README.md

     -   #### First Time Visitor Goals

         1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+        - a.
+Upon entering the site, users are automatically greeted with an easily readable game menu.
+        - b.
+The main points are made immediately with the background image.
+        - c.
+The user has two options, click the START GAME buttons or scroll down to learn more about the game from Game Rules.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        - a.
+The site has been designed to be fluid and never to entrap the user.
+        - b.
+Each link describes what the page they will end up at clearly.
         3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+        - The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
     -   #### Returning Visitor Goals

         1. As a Returning Visitor, I want to find information about coding challenges.
         2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
         3. As a Returning Visitor, I want to find community links.
+        - The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's email.

     -   #### Frequent User Goals
         1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+        - The user would already be comfortable with the website layout.
         2. As a Frequent User, I want to check to see if there are any new blog posts.
+        - The user would already be comfortable with the website layout and can easily click the blog link.
         3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+        - At the bottom of every page their is a footer which content is consistent throughout all pages.

     -    ### Wireframes
     -    Mobile, Tablet, and Desktop wireframes are all available [here.](wireframes/wireframe1.pdf)